exercism/python/exercises/practice/acronym/approaches/introduction.md

 There are two idiomatic strategies for non-letter character removal:
 - Python's built-in [`str.replace()`][str-replace].
-- [`re`][re] module, (_regular expressions_).
+- The [`re`][re] module, (_regular expressions_).

-For all but the most complex scenarios, using `str.replace()` is generally more efficient than using a regex.
+For all but the most complex scenarios, using `str.replace()` is generally more efficient than using a regular expression.

-Forming the final acronym is most easily done with a direct or indirect loop, after splitting the input into a word list via [`str.split()`][str-split].
+Forming the final acronym is most easily done with a direct or indirect `loop`, after splitting the input into a word list via [`str.split()`][str-split].
+The majority of these approaches demonstrate alternatives to the "classic" looping structure using various other iteration techniques.
-Some `regex` methods can avoid looping altogether, although they can become very non-performant due to backtracking.
+Some `regex` methods can avoid looping altogether, although they can become very non-performant due to excessive backtracking.

 Strings are _immutable_, so any method to produce an acronym will be creating and returning a new `str`.